South Falls at Silver Falls State Park, 177 feet tall with walk-behind access on the Trail of Ten Falls

 Parking at Silver Falls State Park

-Most of the available parking in Silver Falls State Park is found near the South Falls Day-use area.
-However, there is also limited parking by North Falls on the opposite side of the trail of ten falls.
+Most parking is at the South Falls Day-Use Area.
+There is also a smaller lot at the North Falls trailhead on the opposite side of the loop.

-South Falls Day Use Area
+South Falls Day-Use Area parking

-1. South Falls
+1. South Falls walk-behind

 South Falls

-2. Lower South Falls
+2. Lower South Falls walk-behind

 Lower South Falls